-- 142. An undertaking is required to demonstrate that the PCR produced by its internal model is consistent with the Commission's modelling criteria (i.e. risk measure, time horizon or confidence level) underlying the standard formula applicable to the undertaking's license category. - 143.
-An undertaking may use different modelling criteria in its internal model than adopted by the Commission in the standard formula applicable to the undertaking's license category provided that the overall modelling criteria provides policyholders and beneficiaries with a level of protection at least equivalent to that provided by the standard formula.
+An undertaking must demonstrate that the PCR produced by its internal model is consistent with the Commission's modelling criteria underlying the standard formula applicable to the undertaking's license category.

+Commission's modelling criteria - e.g. risk measure, time horizon, or confidence level.

+(2) An undertaking may use different modelling criteria in its internal model than adopted by the Commission in the standard formula applicable to the undertaking's license category provided that the overall modelling criteria provides policyholders and beneficiaries with a level of protection at least equivalent to that provided by the standard formula.